whiteskylondon/conjectio/content/posts/beyond-algorithms-a-discussion-with-philip-schrodt.md

 Also virtually all of the conflict forecasting work to date has been done at the level of the nation-state, though this is changing (e.g. [https://www.pcr.uu.se/research/views/](https://www.pcr.uu.se/research/views/ "https://www.pcr.uu.se/research/views/")) Also I think over the past ten or fifteen years, the point at which this stuff became cheap and easy (due combination of open source data and software, and first very powerful low-cost desktop computers (driven, ironically, by the demands of video games...) and now cloud computing) there's been plenty of other low-hanging fruit (ad placement and product recommendation, for example) that it's taken up most of the available funding and talent.

 _To conclude, Philip, as this blog is specialised on Python… what are your recommended librairies?_

+I’ll reply first with a digression  on a fundamental problem of too many people being taught to use libraries as a substitute for knowing idiomatic programming and data structures…

+That said, Python and R are both absolutely amazing because of the proliferation of specialized libraries.
+For data science, just the standards everyone is using: Pandas, NumPy, SciPy, Scikit-Learn, MatplotLib for complicated plots and plotly.

+For NLP in general, spaCy, and for topic modeling, GenSim. "newspaper3k" is phenomenal for downloading basic news sites (Reuters, Xinhua).